Should you learn how to raise prices as a DTC ecommerce brand?

 - Not knowing your competitors’ pricing and therefore, overpricing or underpricing your products without knowing it

-- Raising prices without taking into market research and other kinds of data and relying on assumptions alone
+- Raising prices without taking into account market research and other kinds of data and relying on assumptions alone

 - Not highlighting the value you offer to customers